Miguel Hernán

-Miguel Hernán is a Spanish-American epidemiologist.
-He is the Director of the CAUSALab, Kolokotrones Professor of Biostatistics and Epidemiology at the Harvard T.H.
+Miguel Hernán is a Spanish–American epidemiologist.
+He is Director of CAUSALab, Kolokotrones Professor of Biostatistics and Epidemiology at the Harvard T.H.
 Chan School of Public Health, and Member of the Faculty at the Harvard–MIT Program in Health Sciences and Technology.

 Hernán conducts research to learn what works to improve human health.
 Together with his collaborators from several countries, he designs analyses of healthcare databases, epidemiologic studies, and randomized trials.
-He is a Global Highly Cited Researcher.
-His free edX course Causal Diagrams has had over 50,000 registrations.
+He is in the 1% of Highly Cited Researchers since 2017.
+His free edX course Causal Diagrams has had over 80,000 registrations.
 His book Causal Inference: What If, co-authored with James Robins is also freely available online and widely used for the training of researchers.

-Hernán is Editor Emeritus of Epidemiology (journal) and past Associate Editor of Biometrics (journal), American Journal of Epidemiology, and the Journal of the American Statistical Association.
+Hernán is a Methods Editor for Annals of Internal Medicine, Editor Emeritus of Epidemiology (journal) and past Associate Editor of Biometrics (journal), American Journal of Epidemiology, and the Journal of the American Statistical Association.
 He has been a special Government employee of the U.S. Food and Drug Administration and has served on several committees of the National Academies of Sciences, Engineering, and Medicine of the United States.